Nigerians in New York campaign against secession at pro-Buhari march

 - Meanwhile, Nigerians at home have dismissed the protesters, claiming most of them are paid to participate

-In efforts to make the world know that the country can stay together, Nigerians living in New York, have staged a solidarity march in support of the Muhammadu Buhari administration.
+In efforts to make the world know that the country can stay together, Nigerians living in New York, have staged a solidarity march in support of the Muhammadu Buhari-led administration.

 President Buhari is in New York for the UNGA and will address the assembly on Friday, September 24.